Last updated: 11 November 2020

 Have you ever touched down on holiday only to remember that you hadn’t turned the heating off?
 Never fear - there’s an app for that.
-Smart thermostats allow you to take control of your home’s heating systems at a distance.
-They also offer a bevy of cost-saving features to cut your energy bills.
+Smart thermostats allow you to take control of your home’s heating systems from distances ranging from a few feet from the thermostat to anywhere in the world with an internet connection.
+They also offer a bevy of cost-saving features to cut your energy bills, whether you're on a dual fuel tariff or single fuel deals.

-Smart thermostats offer a simple way to control your home’s temperature remotely, either via a smartphone, tablet or desktop computer.
+Smart thermostats offer a simple way to control your home’s temperature remotely, either via a smartphone, tablet, or desktop computer.
 They put your heating system online, allowing you to change the temperature or turn the heating off and on using an app.
-Be sure not to confuse the smart thermostat with a smart meter, which sends digital meter readings to your energy supplier.
+Smart thermostats shouldn’t be confused with smart meters, which send digital meter readings to your energy supplier.

 There are three basic components to any smart thermostat.
 The first plugs into your boiler, allowing the thermostat to communicate with the heating system.
 The second is the in-home device and control panel, while the third is the smartphone app.

 There are many benefits to smart thermostats.
-If you have any unexpected change of plans and know you won’t be home until later than usual, you can adjust the heating to warm up the home in time for your new arrival.
+If you have any unexpected change of plans and know you won’t be home until later than usual, you can adjust the heating to warm up your dwelling in time for your rescheduled arrival.
 You can heat the home during cold snaps to avoid burst or frozen pipes, even when you’re away on holiday.
 In the case of designs that learn your habits over time, you can receive tailored heating programming that’s specific to your individual movements within the home.

-The main feature common to the best smart thermostats is the ability to control your heating using your smart device of choice.
+The main feature common to the best smart thermostats is the ability to control your heating using your phone, tablet, laptop, or other smart device.
 You can do this whether you’re lounging about at home or enjoying a holiday abroad.

 Some models allow you to heat different areas of the home independently of one another.
 This is helpful if you have a spare room that only gets used when guests are in town, or you need to keep the baby’s room a bit warmer than the rest of the house.
 When you’re unable to physically adjust the radiator valves for whatever reason, multi-zone control comes in quite handy.
-These do require the additional cost of smart thermostatic radiator valves.
+These will require an additional investment in smart thermostatic radiator valves.

-Some smart thermostats will control the hot water along with the heating.
+Some smart thermostats can control the hot water along with the heating.
 These usually only work for properties with a separate hot water tank, and some will require an extra device to work.

 Frozen pipes in the winter can be a major headache, but you can prevent this by putting your thermostat into a special holiday or safety mode.
 With this type of setting, the thermostat automatically switches the heating back on if it detects the temperature dropping below a safe number.
 Some also detect draughts from open windows and can send you an alert.